-If it is determined that you are 49% at fault or less, you will be able to receive compensation for the injuries and damages you suffered.
+If it is determined that you are less than 50% at fault, you will be able to receive compensation for the injuries and damages you suffered.
 The amount of compensation you can receive will depend on your percentage of fault.
 For instance, if you were 0% responsible for causing the accident, then you will receive the total amount of damages assessed.
 If you were 10% at fault for causing the accident, you will receive 90% of the total amount of damages, and so on.

 The percentage of fault will be determined by an insurance company claim adjuster.
 As there is no concrete formula for assessing the percentage of fault, liability can be open to interpretation and dispute.
 An experienced and knowledgeable attorney from Shook & Stone can assist you during this process to ensure that you are not unfairly compensated or pressured into unfair settlements.
 Further civil actions can also ensure that you receive the most favorable resolution possible, depending on the circumstances involved.